 During an oral exam, your dentist will screen for mouth cancer and any other possible abnormalities.
 Both your hygienist and dentist can offer great tips on how to prevent oral health issues.

-- Once the first tooth erupts, schedule you baby’s initial dentist visit.
+Once the first tooth erupts, schedule your baby’s initial dentist visit.
 This will help the infant get used to the process, environment of the dental practice, and the overall experience.

-- Children’s oral health care should be supervised until about the age of 7 to be sure they are practicing proper oral hygiene habits.
+Children’s oral health care should be supervised until the age of 7 to be sure they are practising proper oral hygiene habits.